 Losing control of your bowels?
 The LIBERATE study may be right for you!
 Twenty million American women of all ages suffer from fecal incontinence, also known as Accidental Bowel Leakage (ABL), and we rarely talk about it.
 UAB is conducting a research study on a treatment for women with bowel control problems.
 Study participation may last approximately 15 months.
 You may be eligible to participate if you experience loss of bowel control, are female age 19 or older and have a history of accidental bowel leakage for at least 6 months.
 For more information, please call 934-3178.
 Compensation will be provided.

-Women age 19 and older who are not menopausal needed for study of single dose investigational drug to treat Bacterial Vaginosis.
-Must have untreated Bacterial Vaginosis at time of enrollment.
+Women age 18 and older needed for study of new investigational treatment for bacterial vaginosis or vaginal yeast infection.
+Must have untreated Bacterial Vaginosis or yeast at time of enrollment.
+Study participation lasts for one month.
 Free medication and exams.
-Reimbursement available for enrollment and follow-up visits.
-For more information call Joy at 996-2780
+Reimbursement $150 for enrollment and follow-up visits.
+For more information call Joy at 205-996-2780